 We did a house-to-house and Ron, reeking of lavender found out from his ex-girlfriend that it’s all over the village that I was involved because I was spotted running away from the scene and worse still, she told him that our neighbour had contacted Mummy!
 She would be furious to think that I had been fighting at the neighbour’s house!

 “She’ll know it isn’t you,” scoffed Ron.
-“Everyone knows what a big girls blouse you are!”
+“Everyone knows what a big girl’s blouse you are!”

-Maybe I should pretend it was me.
+Maybe I should pretend it was me?
 That would shut them up!
-Mind you, then you get all the try-hards hanging around trying to pick a fight and I wouldn’t want that.
+Mind you, then you get all the try-hards hanging around wanting to pick a fight and I wouldn’t want that.
 This is evidently what happens to poor Marty who spends half his life at the vet and always smells vaguely of antiseptic.
-Marty tried to organize a fight night charity event recently, although I suspect he was really trying to raise funds for his vet bills.
+Marty tried to organise a fight night charity event recently, although I suspect he was really trying to raise funds for his vet bills.
 I said I wasn’t able to participate because we had a dog coming to stay.
 It was the only excuse I could think of at short notice yet strangely enough it turned out to be true.

 “The evidence all points to you,” summed up DI Ron conclusively.
 “You were witnessed leaving the scene and the fur is an exact match to yours.
 If it wasn’t you, it would have to be your brother or something.”

-Ron really needs to think this shit through before he opens his mouth.
+Ron really needs to think this stuff through before he opens his mouth.
 Why on earth would Gingah walk to the other side of town and aggressively sort out his knots under the next door neighbour’s ute?